Dark Places (2015 film): Critical response

+Writing in the Toronto Star, Bruce DeMara gave the film a positive review, citing Theron's performance.
+He called the film "a reasonably suspenseful tale populated by a slew of sordid players, bringing an outsider’s view to the seamier side of middle America that actually comes across as both gritty and fresh."
 Peter Debruge of Variety wrote: "As heroines go, it’s refreshing to get one as complex as this: When psychologically scarred female characters do turn up in thrillers, they're usually little more than shivering victims who set a group of male cops in motion, but here, Libby does her own detective work, while Hendricks lends star power to the flashback scenes."
-However, he called the film as a whole "a relative disappointment."
+However, he called the film as a whole "a relative disappointment".
+Chris Nashawaty's review in Entertainment Weekly stated Dark Places "isn’t terrible, exactly, but disappointing considering its cast and source…[It] just becomes an overstuffed, low-simmer potboiler with too many improbable detours and overly convenient twists".